Focal segmental glomerulosclerosis

 - Kidney transplant

-A large portion of people with focal or segmental glomerulosclerosis will develop chronic kidney failure.
+A large portion of people with focal or segmental glomerulosclerosis will develop chronic kidney disease or failure.

 When to Contact a Medical Professional